 - When payments will be paid;

-- Terms that limit those payments, and note:
+- Terms that limit those payments

 - Seller’s involvement after the sale completes.